lammps/lammps/doc/src/Build_basics.rst

          required or recommended to enable required features and to achieve optimal performance.
 You need to include these in the CCFLAGS and LINKFLAGS settings above.
-For details, see the individual package doc pages listed on the :doc:`Speed_packages` page.
+For details, see the documentation for the individual packages listed on the :doc:`Speed_packages` page.
 Or examine these files in the src/MAKE/OPTIONS directory.
 They correspond to each of the 5 accelerator packages and their hardware variants: